How to write a business plan in australia

 In this guide we’ll be looking at all things business plans: why you need one, how to write one, and the tips that will make the process easier.
 We’ll also share how developing a business plan with a Succession+ business adviser will help you achieve the ideal outcome for your business whilst earning Qantas Points at the same time.

-While a business plan is usually written in order to guide a business’s future, it should be said that there are other forms of business plan, such as succession plans and exit plans, that can form a path that leads an owner out of that business.
+While a business plan is usually written in order to guide a business’s future, it should be said that there are other forms of business plans, such as Succession plans and exit plans, that can form a path that leads an owner out of that business.
 Here we’ll focus on the former rather than the latter.

 Why do I need a business plan?